vasslitvinov/chapel/doc/rst/language/spec/ranges.rst

 .. function:: proc range.translate(i: integral)

    Returns a new range with its ``low``, ``high`` and ``alignment`` values adjusted by :math:`i`.
 The ``stride`` value is preserved.
-If the range’s alignment is ambiguous, the behavior is undefined.
+   If the operand range is ambiguously aligned, then so is the resulting range.